+Annual meetings of Unitholders shall not be required.
 The Trustees shall have power at any time to call special meetings of the Trust Unitholders at such time and place in Canada as the Trustees may determine.
-The Trust Unitholders holding in the aggregate not less than 10% of the votes attaching to all outstanding Trust Units (on a fully-diluted basis) may requisition the Trustees in writing to call a special meeting of the Trust Unitholders for the purposes stated in the requisition.
-The requisition must state in reasonable detail the business proposed to be transacted at the meeting and shall be sent to each of the

-Trustees and to the principal office of the Issuer.
-The Trust Unitholders have the right to obtain a list of the Trust Unitholders to the same extent and upon the same conditions as those which apply to shareholders of a corporation governed by the OBCA.
-Trust Unitholders may attend and vote at all meetings of Trust Unitholders either in person or by proxy.
+The Voting Unitholders shall also be entitled to attend and vote at special meetings of the Trust Unitholders.
+The Voting Unitholders holding in the aggregate not less than 10% of the votes attaching to all outstanding Voting Units (on a fully-diluted basis) may requisition the Trustees in writing to call a special meeting of the Voting Unitholders for the purposes stated in the requisition.
+The requisition must state in reasonable detail the business proposed to be transacted at the special meeting and shall be sent to each of theTrustees and to the principal office of the Issuer.
+The Voting Unitholders have the right to obtain a list of the Voting Unitholders to the same extent and upon the same conditions as those which apply to shareholders of a corporation governed by the OBCA.
+Voting Unitholders may attend and vote at all meetings of Voting Unitholders either in person or by proxy.